 This editor saw a TV movie once that subverted the trope.
 A spaceship transferring prisoners has an accident that forces them near Earth, a trope in itself.
 The hero, a cop, must join forces with an alien crew member to stop the alien villain.
 He suggests going to the ship while the alien is on board and setting off the self destruct.
-The alien crew member is not only unfamiliar with the idea, but says it makes no sense, as the crew would be stranded far from home.
+The alien crew member is not only unfamiliar with the idea, but says it makes no sense, as the crew would be left stranded far from home.

 This was Something Is Out There, originally a miniseries, later edited down a lot and syndicated as a movie.
-Of course, after the Tara, the female lead, points out that a self-destruct device would be largely useless, the male lead has to point out that, in the situation they were then in, they would have very much liked to have one.
+Of course, after Tara (the female lead) points out that a self-destruct device would be largely useless, the male lead has to point out that in their present situation, it would be very nice to have one.

-She also pointed out that even if such a device existed, an ordinary crewmember such as herself wouldn't have been told how to use it anyway.
+She also notes that even if such a device existed, an ordinary crewmember such as herself wouldn't have been told how to use it.

-Lampshaded in that they stop the process with about 16 seconds to spare: the ship is rigged so that the countdowns always stop with one second left.
+Lampshaded in that while they press the abort button with about 16 seconds to spare, the ship is rigged so that the countdowns always stop with one second left.

 Alternately, it may be that the ship did have one, but the Bad Guys didn't use it for some reason - e.g. they didn't know about it, sabotaging the engines was easier than hacking the codes, or they just didn't want to use a method that could be shut down by any of the command crew speaking a code phrase from anywhere in the ship.

 The Predators don't want their hunting gear to fall into local hands, and don't mess about, so they have a personal of these that can destroy an area equal to 300 city block.
 In the first Alien vs. Predator, it was explained as a way to keep Xenomorphs from spreading if a hunt on a friendly planet went wrong.